 “The landlord could put them up in a hotel or but there’s no obligation.
 Because the landlord didn’t cause the damage.
 That’s really what it comes down to, is what was the cause for the damage?”

 That means many renters may be stuck, especially if they don’t have the means to find another place to live.
 It gets worse if they’re told to evacuate.

 Bock says, “They’re actually going to be considered trespassers if they don’t comply with the cities evacuate notice.
-And they could be jailed for trespassing.”Grab the FREE WDTN News App for iPhone or Android.
+And they could be jailed for trespassing.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.